ThomasKeirle/Kode/README.md

 # Kode
-I'm still learning to I'm open to advice.
+I'm still learning to,I'm open to advice.
 Be brutal.